-The New York session has the biggest overlap with the London session, and so it is a good time to trade forex in the UK, especially the GBP/USD cross.
+The New York session has the biggest overlap with the London session, and so it is a good time to trade forex, especially the GBP/USD cross.
 The New York session is the last trading window to close on the 24-hour forex trading clock, and it often experiences high trading volume as a result as traders seek to squeeze the last bit of profit out of that trading session’s news announcements and events which affect the price of currencies.

 Many USD crosses experience their highest trading volumes during the New York session, and this represents a considerable slice of the forex market with USD included on one side of 44.15% of all daily forex transactions.ii

-The Tokyo session is perhaps the least liquid of the major sessions to trade forex from the UK because of the time difference and the limited cross over of only one hour between London and Tokyo.
-However, you can still trade forex during the Tokyo session from the UK.
+The Tokyo session is perhaps the least liquid of the major sessions to trade forex because of the time difference and the limited cross over of only one hour between London and Tokyo.
+However, you can still trade forex during the Tokyo session.

 Active pairs to trade during the Tokyo session are any JPY cross, such as USD/JPY or EUR/JPY.
 There is also a lot of liquidity and volatility in the AUD/JPY currency pair during the cross over between the Sydney and Tokyo session, which is one of the most volatile currency pairs on the market and the second most traded JPY cross behind USD/JPY.

-You can trade different forex sessions from the UK with financial derivatives such as CFDs.
+You can trade different forex sessions with financial derivatives such as CFDs.
 These financial products enable you to speculate on the price movements of currency pairs such as GBP/USD without taking direct ownership of any currency.